Yenof/chat-panel/README.md

 ### <span style='color:rgb(220,138,0)'>Message Type Coloring</span>

 The Message Type Coloring section allows you to select a color for a chat type.
 (Public Chat green, Examine text red). <br>
-These choices persist through all Chat Tabs, overriding the text colors chosen in the Chat Tabs.
+These choices persist through all Chat Tabs, overriding the text colors chosen in Base Colors and RuneLite's Chat Color plugin.

 Override Name, Timestamp, and Group Name recolor these sections with the color chosen for the Message Type.